redis/redis-doc/docs/reference/modules/modules-blocking-ops.md

 this documentation shows how the API works and describes a few patterns that can be used in order to model blocking commands.

-NOTE: This API is currently *experimental*, so it can only be used if the macro `REDISMODULE_EXPERIMENTAL_API` is defined.
-This is required because these calls are still not in their final stage of design, so may change in the future, certain parts may be deprecated and so forth.

-To use this part of the modules API include the modules header like that:

-    #define REDISMODULE_EXPERIMENTAL_API
-    #include "redismodule.h"

 How blocking and resuming works.
 ---